 Topical clindamycin can cause diarrhea.
 Anyone who has had colitis should avoid using this treatment.

-Other possible side effects of oral or injectable clindamycin include:
+Some other possible side effects of oral or injectable clindamycin include:

 - abdominal pain